giantswarm/docs/src/content/guides/prepare-aws-account-for-guest-clusters/index.md

 +++
-title = "Prepare an AWS account to run Giant Swarm guest clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with approriate IAM roles for operating Giant Swarm guest clusters." date = "2018-05-30" type = "page" weight = 100 tags = ["tutorial"]
+title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with approriate IAM roles for operating Giant Swarm tenant clusters." date = "2018-08-16" type = "page" weight = 100 tags = ["tutorial"]
 +++

-# Prepare an AWS account to run Giant Swarm guest clusters
+# Prepare an AWS account to run Giant Swarm tenant clusters

-As detailed in the [Architecture](/reference/giantswarm-aws-architecture/) docs, the guest clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the host cluster.
+As detailed in the [Architecture](/reference/giantswarm-aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the host cluster.
 This gives great flexibility depending on the requirements and the usage scenario.
-For example, it allows the host cluster to be running in an AWS account owned by Giant Swarm, while guest clusters operate in different AWS accounts each, depending on a customer's department using them.
+For example, it allows the host cluster to be running in an AWS account owned by Giant Swarm, while tenant clusters operate in different AWS accounts each, depending on a customer's department using them.

 ## Overview

-In order to run Giant Swarm guest clusters, an AWS account needs to fulfill these requirements:
+In order to run Giant Swarm tenant clusters, an AWS account needs to fulfill these requirements:

 - Service limits set according to requirements
 - IAM role to be assumed by our aws-operator software
 - IAM role to be assumed by Giant Swarm staff

-Each Giant Swarm guest cluster belongs to an organization within Giant Swarm.
+Each Giant Swarm tenant cluster belongs to an organization within Giant Swarm.
 This organization will later be configured with information about the two IAM roles mentioned above.